mariobot/MicrosoftLearn/README.md

 ## CRUD with Blazor SSR (Static Server-Side Rendering) in .NET 8 [**_blazor-crud-ssr_**](blazor-crud-ssr)

-This folder hol a practical lab to understand the Static Server-Side Rendering with Blazor .Net 8 with a basic crud actions.
+This folder hold a practical lab to understand the Static Server-Side Rendering with Blazor .Net 8 with a basic crud actions.
 * Original video on https://www.youtube.com/watch?v=EqSgqm4qWjo

 ## Multitenancy application in .NET [**_multi-tenancy_**](multi-tenancy)